 Yes, the Navy provides a regular salary, health care and occupational training to all its members, plus additional pay for eligible specialists, such as aviators, divers and submariners.
 But the benefits don't stop there.
 From educational support, to 30 days' vacation, to extensive travel in exotic places, the Navy has more benefits than meet the eye.

 Today's Navy is a high-tech organization with career paths in over 60 different fields.
 You might picture yourself aboard aircraft carriers and submarines, but you're just as likely to spend your days at a computer monitoring nuclear power or in the cockpit of an F/A-18 Super Hornet jet.
-Find your place among the Sailors, scientists, artists and aviators who call the Navy home.
+Whether you are interested in full- or part-time service, find your place among the Sailors, scientists, artists and aviators who call the Navy home.

 Get an inside look at the Navy with selections from our Navy Videos collection.